Rodez: Quadrilatère Combarel

 The now demolished old Combarel hospital will be replaced by housing and green spaces.
 Since the 19th century, the Combarel hospital enjoyed a privileged location in the heart of the city and at the centre of the agglomeration.
 The purchase of the former hospital by the agglomeration of Grand Rodez aims to impose the site as a centre of activity of the city, as it once was.
 A conversion will redraw all of the area and allow it to become a real neighbourhood to live, in order to revitalise the heart of the metropolitan area of Grand Rodez.
 The district wants a place with trees and green space, in which can be found housing as well tertiary activities, shops.
 The whole of the 30000 m2 area will be mid-residential and mid-institutional, probably with the construction of a new hotel.
 This area will be part of a construction complying with environmental standards.
 The project is based on maintaining, on the upper plateau, the entire quadrilatère and chapel, as well as the development of the former Capuchin convent.

 Forail public garden

 The Foirail public garden, and the Esplanade du Foirail, is located in the heart of the city.
 Consisting of a large courtyard with various mood lighting, it can accommodate some entertainments and events (concerts, outdoor performances etc.).
-This place has coherence with the various cultural and economic facilities which are adjacent (Musée Soulages, festival hall, cinema multiplex and the centre of L'Amphitheatre).
+This place has coherence with the various cultural and economic facilities which are adjacent (Musée Soulages, festival hall, cinema multiplex and the centre of L'Amphithéâtre).
 Finally, the public garden located nearby, having gained 20% more land after the redevelopment of the area, offers different walks around the different peripheral facilities.